openglbook/openglbook.com/_includes/chapter-4-content.md

 ### Translation Matrix ###

-To move (or translate) a point from its origin, we must use what’s called a translation matrix.
+To move (or translate) a point from its origin, we must use what's called a translation matrix.
 The translation matrix stores the magnitude of the translation for each of the three dimensions in the last column vector of the 4x4 matrix: